lkrippahl/Pinaker/README.txt

 ************************************************************

 Ludwig Krippahl, 2011.
-Public domain.
-All my copy rights shared.
+All copy rights shared.

+Source code by Ludwig Krippahl is public domain.
+See SYNAPSE.txt for the Ararat Synapse copyright terms.

 ************************************************************